lsst-sitcom/sitcomtn-118/index.rst

 In Figure 4, the spike for the defocus is clear on all six subplots.
 It is more pronounced for the giant donuts than the regular donuts, but still affects the regular donuts.
 More clearly for the regular donuts than the giant donuts, there appears to be some correlation with the offset to the filter.
 For example, in the u-band, the offset is consistently smaller than the other bands.
 Despite being less noticeable in the giant donuts, they follow the same pattern.

+Simulating donuts with an atmospheric point spread function (PSF) should affect the zernike corresponding to defocus by making the donuts appear larger, however this effect would cause the largest offset in the u-band moving to the y-band, not the other way around.

 Optical State Estimation Results
 --------------------------------

 Conversely to the wavefront estimation results, the filters with the biggest offset in the WEP have the smallest offset in the OFC.